mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 ## 02 Flags while opening a file

-There are other parameters in the `open` and `openat` systemcall, which might interest us:
+There are other parameters in the `open` and `openat` system call, which might interest us:

 ```C